Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ---

-The Catalyst is a floating orb and serves as the main antagonist of the game.
-It will float around the outskirts of each level and shoot out portals that new enemies will spawn from.

-Once the player deals enough damage to the Catalyst.
-It will retreat by crashing through the level, leaving a portal for the player to follow.

----

 ## How will players learn to play my game?

-For each time the game is launched, the very first attempt will give the player a short in-game tutorial before the first level, showing the objective and the required mechanics they’ll need to know in order to play.
-The tutorial will operate as follows:
+For each time the game is launched, the very first attempt will give the player a short in-game tutorial before the first level.
+This will teach the player the objective of the game and the required mechanics they’ll need to know in order to play:
 1. Player spawns in a empty grey void.
 The Catalyst floats silently above near the player.
 2. After the player attacks the Catalyst (There's nothing else to do, The player will eventually try shooting it).
 The Catalyst will react violently and begin flying around and appear to be taking damage.
 3. The Catalyst will eventually fly far enough away to the point where the default mode of the gun can no longer effectively reach it.
 A Mousewheel icon will appear teaching the player the gun muzzle mechanic.
 This will allow the player to damage the Catalyst again and after the player damages the Catalyst enough, it'll fly away from the player and crash through the floor leaving a portal for the player to follow to level 1.
-Certainly!
-Here's the corrected version:

-For each time the game is launched, the very first attempt will give the player a short in-game tutorial before the first level, showing the objective and the required mechanics they’ll need to know in order to play.
-The tutorial will operate as follows:"

 ---